workingbetter/RAS-SES-598-Space-Robotics-and-AI/assignments/cart_pole_optimal_control/README.md

 [Watch the demo video](https://drive.google.com/file/d/1UEo88tqG-vV_pkRSoBF_-FWAlsZOLoIb/view?usp=sharing)
 ![image](https://github.com/workingbetter/RAS-SES-598-Space-Robotics-and-AI/blob/7121eb081454743c36d2e1d7ab1cf0a09e7ccce0/assignments/cart_pole_optimal_control/images/Cart%20Pole%20tunned.png)

-## Overview
-This assignment challenges students to tune and analyze an LQR controller for a cart-pole system subject to earthquake disturbances.
-The goal is to maintain the pole's stability while keeping the cart within its physical constraints under external perturbations.
-The earthquake force generator in this assignment introduces students to simulating and controlling systems under seismic disturbances, which connects to the Virtual Shake Robot covered later in the course.
-The skills developed here in handling dynamic disturbances and maintaining system stability will be useful for optimal control of space robots, such as Lunar landers or orbital debris removal robots.

 ## System Description
 The assignment is based on the problem formalism here: https://underactuated.mit.edu/acrobot.html#cart_pole
 ### Physical Setup